CharlotteGore/MOS6581/README.md

 # MOS6581

-C++ library for controlling a MOS 6581/8580 via SPI on Arduino.
+C++(ish) library for controlling a MOS 6581/8580 via SPI on Arduino.
 Rather than requiring a MIDI in signal, this library is about putting direct and full control of the SID's 24 writeable registers into the programmer's hands in a fairly friendly API.

-I've included a [schematic of my hardware implementation](https://raw.github.com/CharlotteGore/MOS6581/master/schematic.png) that I've been using to run this code on real live SID chips in the repo.
-The output stage is the same as on the MIDIBox SID.
-The Eagle CAD files are available too, along with my cack-handed attempt at doing a single sided PCB for it.

-The schematic is set up for the MOS8580 - they're a little more robust and easier to find than fully working 6581s.
-To run a 6581 you need more volts in, and the 9v voltage regulator needs swapping out for a 12v one.
+There's some random schematic related junk in the repo that probably isn't much use.
+It's not compatible with this code (you need to reverse the bit order on the SPI interface first and reactivate the clock generator code (or supply a 1mhz clock signal from somewhere else)) and may or may not be up to date anyway.
+Use at your own risk.

+I've recently refactored this library to have a less fluent API but certaintly a more practical one in terms of integrating into embedded systems.

 ## Basics

-The Arduino is connected to 2 74HC595N shift registers.
-The first register (with the data in pin connected to the MOSI pin on the Arduino) is connected to pins Q0->D0, Q1->D1 ...
-Q7->D7 on the 6581/8590.
-The Q7' pin connects to the second 74HC595, which connects Q0->A0, Q1->A1 ..
-Q4->A4 on the 6581/8590.

-Pin 9 on the Arduino is connected to the SID Clock input pin if you're using a Nano/Uno.
-It's actually Timer 1, so I believe it's Pin 11 on the Mega instead, but this is untested.

-Pin 4 on the Arduino is connected to the SID CS (Chip Select) pin.

-Pin 7 on the Arduino is connected to both shift register's latch pins.

-Pin 11 is connected to the first shift register's data input pin.

-Pin 13 is connected to both shift register's clock input pin.
+This library programs the SID via the hardware SPI on an Arduino, and uses pin 2 as the SID chip select and pin 3 as the shift register latch.
+NOTE that the schematic isn't compatible with this iteration of the code.
+The code is based on the breadboard circuit I'm currently using, not the PCB which I haven't actually got in my hands yet.
+I will update the code once I move to the PCB.

 The following code is about the minimum required to get a SID to make a noise - any noise.
 Set the volume, set an envelope, set a waveform and turn a channel on, and set a frequency.
 This software makes that trivial.